Light and airy homemade chiffon cake recipe makes an easy but delicious dessert that’s great on its own or paired with fruit and whipped cream!

 Chiffon cakes are one of my favorite summer desserts.
-It’s just hard to beat their simple vintage deliciousness!
+It’s just hard to beat their simple deliciousness!

 What is chiffon cake?

-How do you make chiffon cake?
+How to make chiffon cake

 Chiffon cake doesn’t need a frosting.
 You can dust it with powdered sugar or keep it simple and leave it as-is.